Nitrate Sensor (NO₃⁻)

 Direct Meaning

-The measured value directly represents the concentration of nitrate ions in a liquid.
+The measured value represents the concentration of nitrate remaining in the system after biological conversion.

 Indirect Meaning